 What is ISO 27001?

-ISO 27001 is an international standard published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
-It specifies requirements for establishing, implementing, maintaining, and continually improving an Information Security Management System (ISMS).
-This standard provides a systematic approach to managing sensitive company information, ensuring its confidentiality, integrity, and availability.
+ISO 27001 is published by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC).
+It sets out how to establish, implement, maintain and continually improve an Information Security Management System (ISMS).
+An ISMS is a structured way of managing sensitive information so that confidentiality, integrity and availability are protected over time.

 Key Objectives of ISO 27001

-• Confidentiality: Ensure that information is accessible only to authorized individuals.
+- Confidentiality: Make sure information is accessible only to authorised people.

-• Availability: Ensure that authorized users have access to information and assets when required.
+- Availability: Ensure authorised users can access information and systems when needed.

 Practical Applications Across Industries